In this video, you will make the hero look like it's jumping.

 That's because if you count the first purple block, it's switching costumes one too many times.

-This example will use 4 instead of 5, so it still looks like it’s jumping at the end.
+This example will use four instead of five, so it still looks like it's jumping at the end.

 Test the code now.